MesquitaGit/thegamershub/README.md

 While logged in, if you are normal user:

 - Add games to your favourites list
-- Add a rating and a review to a game
 - Access and edit your profile

-#### <ins> Optional feature </ins>

-If you sign up as a game developer you get the features of a normal user, plus you will also be able to:

-- Add games to the database
-- Edit the games that you added

 ## User Stories